Texas Goatweed Croton capitatus

 -

-Hogwort is an annual herb in the spurge family with erect, branched stems covered with white or rusty brown, woolly hairs.
-It is native to central and eastern USA and rare in NC.
-It is weedy in disturbed areas as fields, pastures, roadsides and prairies.
-In pastures. it presents a problem as it is poisonous to cattle and horses if mixed in with hay.
+Hogwort is a warm-season, annual, broadleaf weed in the spurge family (Euphrobiaceae) with erect, stout, usually single-branched stems covered with star-shaped white or rusty brown, woolly hairs.
+It grows 2 to 3 feet tall and 3 to 6 inches wide with grayish-green, fuzzy leaves and small, inconspicuous white male and female flowers.
+This plant is native to the central and eastern United States and is rare in North Carolina, but may be under-reported.
+It is weedy in disturbed areas such as fields, pastures, roadsides, and prairies.

 - Cultivars / Varieties: